-- 6.1 Communications and reports, either written or verbal, shall be based upon all of the available and relevant information and with clearly stated assumptions and conditions.
+Communications and reports, either written or verbal, shall be based upon all of the available and relevant information and with clearly stated assumptions and conditions.

-- 6.2 There are many facets to a clandestine laboratory investigation, such as:
+- IIIC.6.2 There are many facets to a clandestine laboratory investigation, such as:

 - the illicit drug being made

 - the synthetic route being utilized

 - the type of equipment found at the site

 - the past/potential production at the site

 - the final form of the illicit drug

 - the batch size at the site

 - whether a tabletting / encapsulating operation was present

-- 6.3 Factors to consider in determining what to report include, but are not limited to: - jurisdictional requirements - governing body (agency) requirements - customer requests - potential exculpatory information - samples / analytes which represent the multiple stages in a reaction process - 6.4 Laboratories should have documented policies establishing protocols for reviewing verbal information and conclusions should be subject to technical review whenever possible.
-It is acknowledged that responding to queries in court or investigative needs may present an exception. - 6.5 When technical reviews are conducted, the individual reviewing the conclusions must be knowledgeable in the processing, analysis, and reporting of clandestine laboratory seizures.
+- IIIC.6.3 Factors to consider in determining what to report include, but are not limited to:

+- jurisdictional requirements

+- governing body (agency) requirements

+- customer requests

+- potential exculpatory information

+- samples / analytes which represent the multiple stages in a reaction process

+- IIIC.6.4 Laboratories should have documented policies establishing protocols for reviewing verbal information and conclusions should be subject to technical review whenever possible.
+It is acknowledged that responding to queries in court or investigative needs may present an exception.

+- IIIC.6.5 When technical reviews are conducted, the individual reviewing the conclusions must be knowledgeable in the processing, analysis, and reporting of clandestine laboratory seizures.

+- IIIC.7 Training

+- IIIC.7.1 Analysis and interpretation of a clandestine laboratory case requires specialized skills.
+The main objective of clandestine laboratory training programs should be to provide new analysts with a sound education in the fundamental areas of clandestine laboratory evidence analysis.
+These guidelines assume the student is qualified as a seized drug analyst.